-Use of AI tools, including ChatGPT, is not permitted as an aid to exams, unless it is explicitly written into the exam regulations in the course descriptions.
-ChatGPT and other generative AI must be credited as a source.
-This means that the same requirements regarding use of quotation marks and source references apply as for all other sources, as it otherwise will be considered plagiarism.
-The possibility to use AI tools takes effect from summer exam 2023.
+ChatGPT and other generative AI must be cited as a source.
+This means that the same requirements for the use of quotation marks and source references apply as for all other sources, as otherwise it will be considered plagiarism.

 6.12 Audio and video recordings during exams